-The undergraduate certificate in Occupational Safety is designed to meet the needs of the vast majority of undergraduate students who are planning a career with management responsibilities (including safety), but are not planning on careers as safety professionals.
+The undergraduate certificate in Occupational Safety is designed to meet the needs of undergraduate students who are planning a career with management responsibilities (including safety), but are not planning on careers as safety professionals.
 This Certificate provides them with desired professional development and recognition of their increased professional knowledge and skills in the field of Occupational Safety.

 Working professionals who have discovered that their career path has resulted in an increased focus on occupational safety, but do not have formal educational training in safety will also benefit from this structured safety curriculum.
 This certificate program prepares professionals, regardless of discipline, to effectively meet expected occupational safety responsibilities.